-This demonstrates how exciting sumo is as a sport.
-Abi is physically a rather small wrestler, but technically a very skillful player.
-In the sumo world, power is not everything: namely, skill is sometimes more important than mere power.
-This eloquently teaches us another attraction of tomoesen. $^{2)}$
+This demonstrated how exciting sumo was as a sport.
+Abi was physically a rather small wrestler, but technically a very skillful player.
+In the sumo world, power was, and is, not everything: namely, skill was, and is, sometimes more important than mere power.
+This eloquently taught us another attraction of tomoesen.
+2)